 Rolling his eyes, the blond smirked at Harry's efforts, "Drop it, Potter."

-The blond shook his head and looked at Harry as though trying to understand what he had said, "What?"
+The blonde shook his head and looked at Harry, blinking as if trying to process what he had just heard, "What?"

-The blond was silent as he stared at the Gryffindor Golden Boy.
-The questions were swirling through his mind as he looked at the supposed Savior.
-As the two boys looked at each other the taller blonde looked into the honest green eyes and began to talk.
-Some of the words were what Harry had heard before, but as the pureblood continued he found himself more and more interested in what the Death Eater had to say.
+The Slytherin spent a moment in silence, just looking at the Gryffindor Golden Boy.
+The question were swirling through his mind as he looked at the supposed Savior.
+As the two boys watched each other the blonde found himself looking into honest green eyes.
+Suddenly, he was talking.
+Some of the words Harry had heard before, but as the pureblood continued he found himself more and more interested in what the Death Eater had to say.